He's Into Her

 He's Into Her is a Philippine teen romantic comedy television series based on the 2012 novel of the same name by Maxinejiji (Maxine Lat Calibuso), starring Donny Pangilinan and Belle Mariano.
 The series released on iWantTFC from May 28, 2021 to August 3, 2022.
-The first season premiered on television via Kapamilya Channel and A2Z from May 30, 2021, to August 1, 2021 via Yes Weekend!
-Sunday evening block replacing Almost Paradise and was replaced by Click, Like, Share.
+The first season premiered on television via Kapamilya Channel and A2Z from May 30 to August 1, 2021 via Yes Weekend!
+Sunday evening block.
+The second and final season premiered from April 24 to August 14, 2022.

-The series was renewed for a second season, which premiered from April 24, 2022 to August 14, 2022, replacing F4 Thailand: Boys Over Flowers and was replaced by Bola Bola.

 Premise

 Maxpein is a spunky provincial girl raised by her grandmother and uncle, after her mother died in Japan when she was 11 years old.
 Maxpein is surprised when her wealthy father, whom she recently discovered, offers to help pay for her grandmother's hospitalization.
 Out of gratitude, she agrees to her father's request to live with him and his family in Manila.
 Maxpein is treated as an unwelcome outsider at Benison International School where she stands up against Deib, the basketball varsity captain.
 Deib gets their entire batchmates to prank and bully Maxpein, but the more they engage in their game of cat-and-dog one-upmanship, the more Deib realizes that his goal to crush Maxpein's spirit has turned into a love crush for the girl he never thought he would even like.
 However, the return of the ghosts from their past and their various family problems threaten to ruin Max and Deib's blossoming and fragile romance.